astuff/ssc_joystick/README.md

     - steering_axes: The joystick axes use to provide speed up and slow down commands
     - steering_sign: The sign of the joystick to control left and right
     - steering_gain: The gain of the steering, since the joystick is generally -1.0 to 1.0, this is essentially the maximum curvature, in 1/meter
-    - steering_exponent: The exponent to control the shape/modulation of the steering command, should be between 1 and 2
+    - steering_exponent: The exponent to control the shape/modulation of the steering command, needs to be >= 1
     - max_curvature_rate: The maximum curvature rate passed to the steering module, in 1/meter/msec